CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register/test-collection-registration/test-register-project-invalid-restricted-attribute/README.txt

 ******************************/

 Register a project with invalid inputs.
-At the time this test is checked, the input.json gives an ivalid value to the "Doc of the Registrar" attribute.
+At the time this test is checked, the input.json gives an ivalid value to the "registered_by_doc" attribute.
 The returned HTTP code should equal 400.